SumoLogic/sumologic-kubernetes-collection/deploy/docs/Authenticating_with_docker_registry.md

-# Authenticating with docker registry
+# Authenticating with container registry

 Sumo Logic docker images used in the collection are currently hosted on hub.docker.com which [requires authentication in order to provide higher quota for image pulls][docker-rate-limit].